DHeLlam-502/dhellam/README.md

 We strongly recommand using *docker* to install `DHeLlam` and run examples.
 You can download available and public docker images in [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags).
 In this paper, we evalute `DHeLlam` based on the public docker image with the tag of `nvcr.io/nvidia/pytorch:24.03-py3`.

-To support suppot Flash-Attention, the compute capability of NVIDIA GPU must be larger than 8.0, and you can access the following url to check if your device could satisfy the requirements: [NVIDIA GPU Products](https://developer.nvidia.com/cuda-gpus)
+To support Flash-Attention, the compute capability of NVIDIA GPU must be larger than 8.0, and you can access the following url to check if your device could satisfy the requirements: [NVIDIA GPU Products](https://developer.nvidia.com/cuda-gpus)

 ### Clone from github
 ```bash